 The job description calls for skills in residential and commercial design.
 It also wants AutoCAD skills, and vendor management.

-So, you put those in your interior designer resume.
+So, you put those in your interior designer CV.
 Plus, you don't bury them in a million unrelated skills.

 Then you prove them in your bullet points, like this: